nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Cirrostratus clouds.

+		.. cpp:enumerator:: BLOWING_SNOW

+			Blowing snow (used only in Canada).

+		.. cpp:enumerator:: BLOWING_DUST

+			Blowing dust (used only in Canada).

+		.. cpp:enumerator:: BLOWING_SAND

+			Blowing sand (used only in Canada).

+		.. cpp:enumerator:: ICE_CRYSTALS

+			Ice crystals (used only in Canada).

+		.. cpp:enumerator:: RAIN

+			Rain (used only in Canada).

+		.. cpp:enumerator:: DRIZZLE

+			Drizzle (used only in Canada).

+		.. cpp:enumerator:: SNOW

+			Snow falling from the clouds (used only in Canada).

+		.. cpp:enumerator:: ICE_PELLETS

+			Ice pellets (used only in Canada).

+		.. cpp:enumerator:: SMOKE

+			Smoke (used only in Canada).

+		.. cpp:enumerator:: FOG

+			Fog (used only in Canada).

+		.. cpp:enumerator:: MIST

+			Mist (used only in Canada).

+		.. cpp:enumerator:: HAZE

+			Haze (used only in Canada).

 	**Acquiring group data**

 		.. cpp:function:: std::vector<std::pair<Type, unsigned int>> toVector() const

 			:returns: A vector of pairs Type/okta, i.e. types of clouds forming cloud layers and associated sky coverage for each layer.
 Sky coverage is reported in oktas or 1/8s, e.g. 1 okta means that cloud layer covers 1/8 of sky and 8 okta means that cloud layer covers entire sky (8/8 of sky).

 			.. note:: Sum of oktas for all layers may exceed 8 octa if higher cloud layer is observed through the gaps in the lower cloud layer.

+		.. cpp:function:: Distance baseHeight() const

+			:returns: Height of the base of the cloud layer, if a single cloud layer along with its base height is reported.
+In current version always returns a non-reported value.

 	**Validating**